abshinn/abshinn.github.io/_posts/2014-05-17-shell-is-awesome.markdown

 Way back during one of my undergraduate astronomy data analysis courses, we briefly covered useful shell commands for searching and parsing data such as `grep`, `sed`, and `cut`.
 At the time I remember thinking that they looked very useful, but without practice I quickly reverted to more familiar and less efficient methods.

 Fast forward to the week before I started the Zipfian Academy.
-In our pre-course work, we were tasked with parsing New York nursing home bed census data using three different approaches: SQLite3, Python, and Shell.
+In our pre-course work, we were tasked with parsing and performing preliminary analysis on New York nursing home bed census data using three different approaches: SQLite3, Python, and Shell.
+Between the three methods, Shell was by far the shortest and (arguably) most elegant solution.
+In order to demonstrate some super-useful shell commands, I will use two MLB data sets containing player batting data.

-Shell scripting commands can be dense, so I will do my best to break down what each command does in simple English.
+Shell scripting commands can be dense, so I will do my best to spell out each command in plain English.

-Data courtesy of MLB.
+## Current American League Batting Stats

 ### Converting between tab or space delimited format to a comma delimited format

-`stats.tsv` is currently delimited unevenly by spaces of length two and three.
-To fix this, how about we remove all spaces and replace it with a single comma.
+`stats.tsv` is currently delimited by whitespace of various lengths.
+This is not a very useful format.
 The following command uses `cat` to send all of `stats.tsv` to standard output, then pipe `|` that output to `sed -E`, which takes a "modern" regular expression that finds more than one whitespace `[[:space:]]+` and replaces it with a single comma.
 Finally, send the resulting output `>` to `stats.csv`.

 ```bash
 $ cat stats.tsv | sed -E "s/[[:space:]]+/,/g" > stats.csv